Bhubaneswar Odisha, India Travel Guide

 Certificates and discount cards.

-Yellow Fever certificate (if applicable), personal vaccination records, doctor's notes for prescription meds.
+Yellow Fever certificate (as needed), personal vaccination records, doctor's notes for prescription meds.

 International Driving Permit (IDP) if self-driving.
 Ids For student/senior/press discounts.